-Please make sure that you have proper eye protection to protect your eyes from splinters and sawdust.
+Please read the instruction manual and use proper eye protection to protect your eyes from splinters and sawdust.
 Also, ear protection is invaluable, as both saws are loud.
-The more you use the saw, your skills and confidence will increase.
-No one becomes a master carpenter after the first project.
+The more you use the saw, your skills and confidence will increase..

 When to Use a Circular Saw vs. Miter Saw

-Both the saws have their own advantages.
-There are times when one saw will be better over the other.
+Both the saws have their advantages.
+There are times when one saw will be better than the other.
 Each one is better at some things than the other.
 The pros and cons will help you make your decision.

 Miter Saw pros and cons